AdrianHsu/DSA_15Spring/HW#4/README.md

-The first argument of both `tree_predictor.cpp` and `forest_predictor.cpp` is the test (prediction) data in the format same as training data, and the output is the accuray of the predictor on the test data.
+The first argument of both `tree_predictor.cpp` and `forest_predictor.cpp` is the test (prediction) data in the format same as training data, and the output is the accuracy of the predictor on the test data.

 For example,